Campus Dining partners with the Office of Sustainability to manage sustainability initiatives on campus.

 Campus Dining uniforms are made from recycled plastic bottles

-The recycled aluminum spoon sculpture by artist Joe Bigley that hangs in Roess Dining Hall is made from aluminum foil and pans used in dining concepts during the 2011–12 academic year
+The recycled aluminum spoon sculpture by artist Joe Bigley that hangs in Central Dining Hall is made from aluminum foil and pans used in dining concepts during the 2011–12 academic year

 Local and Sustainable Dining